DaniSpringer/multi-git-status/README.md

 * **Needs pull (BRANCH)** if the branch is tracking a (remote) branch which is ahead.
-This requires that the local git repo already knows about the remote changes (i.e. you've done a `fetch`), or that you specify the `-f` option.
-  Multi-git-status does NOT contact the remote by default.
+This requires that the local git repo already knows about the remote changes (i.e. you've done a `fetch`), or that you specify the `-f` option. mgitstatus does NOT contact the remote by default.
 * **X stashes** if there are stashes.

-Since there are a lot of different states a git repository can be in, multi-git-status makes no guarantees that *all* states are taken into account.
+Since there are a lot of different states a git repository can be in, mgitstatus makes no guarantees that *all* states are taken into account.

-multi-git-status can also list dirs that are not a repo, if given the `-w` switch.
+mgitstatus can also list dirs that are not a repo, if given the `-w` switch.
+To ignore certain repos, set the `mgitstatus.ignore` git config flag for that repo to `true`.
+(See "usage" below for an example).

 # Usage

-    Usage: mgitstatus [-w] [-e] [-f] [--no-X] [DIR] [DEPTH=2]
+    Usage: ./mgitstatus [--version] [-w] [-e] [-f] [--no-X] [-d/--depth=2] [DIR [DIR]...]

-    Scan for .git dirs under DIR (up to DEPTH dirs deep) and show git status
+    mgitstatus shows uncommitted, untracked and unpushed changes in multiple Git repositories.
+By default, mgitstatus scans two directories deep.
+This can be changed with the -d (--depth) option.
+If DEPTH is 0, the scan is infinitely deep.

+      --version      Show version
       -w             Warn about dirs that are not Git repositories -e             Exclude repos that are 'ok'
-      -f   Do a 'git fetch' on each repo (slow for many repos)
+      -f             Do a 'git fetch' on each repo (slow for many repos) -c             Force color output (preserve colors when using pipes) -d, --depth=2  Scan this many directories deep

     You can limit output with the following options: